 Planning Commission Appointment: Due to the resignation of Bob Hawkins from the Commission, the Motion by Schultz to appoint Kevin Woodward to the Torch Lake Township Planning Commission effective August 17, 2022 with a term ending October 31, 2022 was seconded and passed 4-0 roll call vote, with Merchant being absent.
 Thanks go out to Bob Hawkins for his work on the Commission.

-ZBA Alternate Replacement: The Motion by Cook to nominate Rita Service to fulfill the term of Marsha Petersen as alternate #2 to the Zoning Board of Appeals effective August 17, 2022 with a term ending October 31, 2024 was seconded and ended with a roll call vote of 2-2 with Martel and Windiate casting the nay votes.
+ZBA Alternate Replacement: DUE TO THE RESIGNATION OF MARSHA PETERSEN,he Motion by Cook to nominate Rita Service to fulfill the term of Marsha Petersen as alternate #2 to the Zoning Board of Appeals effective August 17, 2022 with a term ending October 31, 2024 was seconded and ended with a roll call vote of 2-2 with Martel and Windiate casting the nay votes.
 During discussion there was conversation about MS. Service being Mr. Cook’s wife and was that a conflict of interest.
 Mr. Cook will continue the search for a replacement.
-Thanks also to Ms Petersen for her work with the ZBA.
+Thanks also to MS Petersen for her work with the ZBA.

-Reinstating the Annual Meeting: Because the Township incorrectly abolished the Annual Meeting with Resolution 2022-12, ResolutionFACT Resolution 2022-13 is to reinstate that meeting.
+Reinstating the Annual Meeting: Because the Township incorrectly abolished the Annual Meeting with Resolution 2012, THROUGH FINDING OF FACT Resolution 2022-13 is to reinstate that meeting.
 The Motion by Cook to rescind Resolution 2022-12 and reinstate the Annual Meeting of Electors effective immediately, was seconded and passed 4-0 roll call vote with Merchant being absent.

 Purchase Storage Shed for Fire Department: The department would like to construct a 12 x 24 storage shed to house items that are currently stored in the Fire Bay area.
 The Motion by Cook to purchase and install on concrete pad a storage building with an estimated cost not to exceed $6,500 without Board approval was seconded and passed 4-0.